 Formed or Availed Of: Main Legal Test

 It may seem to a person unfamiliar with Form 8938 that Formed or Availed Of concept implies some sort of a factual finding of intent.
 This first impression is not correct.

 On the contrary, Formed or Availed Of concept has nothing in common with the actual intent of the parties who formed the business entity.
 Rather, the IRS established a very specific legal test to determine if a business entity is formed or availed of for purposes holding specified foreign financial assets.

 The Formed or Availed Of Test is in reality a combination of two legal tests found in Treas.
 Reg. §1.6038D-6(b).
 An entity is considered to be formed or availed of for purposes of holding specified foreign financial assets if: (1) the corporation or the partnership is closely held (the “Closely-Held Test”), AND (2) the corporation or the partnership meets the Passive Income or Passive Assets threshold requirement (the “Passive Test”).
 See Treas.
 Reg. §1.6038D-6(b).
-Please, note that both tests needs to be satisfied in order for a business entity to be considered as formed or availed of for purposes of holding specified foreign financial assets.
+Please, note that both tests need to be satisfied in order for a business entity to be considered as formed or availed of for purposes of holding specified foreign financial assets.

 In future articles, I will explore the Closely-Held Test and the Passive Test in more detail.

 Contact Sherayzen Law Office for Professional Help Concerning US International Tax Compliance Requirements for Owners of US and Foreign Businesses

 If you are an owner of a foreign business or a US domestic business which owns assets overseas, you should contact Sherayzen Law Office for professional help concerning relevant US tax compliance requirements.
 We have helped US business owners around the world, and We can Help You!